-1. Explore the National Museum of the Marine Corps
+1. Visit the Marine Corps Museum

 It is difficult to believe that this wonderful tribute to the Marine Corps is free to the public.
 The National Museum of the Marine Corps provides visitors with beautifully executed exhibits of events from the history of the United States from the unique perspective of the Marines.
 The museum is well known for its architecture, which emulates the famous image of the flag raising over Iwo Jima.
 The exhibits are separated by different war-time periods, and were made using modern technology that make everything look and feel as close to real as possible.